Finbuckle/Finbuckle.MultiTenant/docs/GettingStarted.md

 # Getting Started

-Finbuckle.MultiTenant is designed to be easy to use and follows standard .NET Core conventions as much as possible.
-This guide assumes a standard ASP.NET Core use case
+Finbuckle.MultiTenant is designed to be easy to use and follows standard .NET conventions as much as possible.
+This introduction assumes a standard ASP.NET Core use case, but any application using .NET dependency injection can work with the library.

 ## Installation

-Install the Finbuckle.MultiTenant.AspNetCore NuGet package.
+First, install the Finbuckle.MultiTenant.AspNetCore NuGet package:

 .NET Core CLI
 ```bash
 $ dotnet add package Finbuckle.MultiTenant.AspNetCore
 ```

-## Basics
+## Basic Configuration

-Configure the services by calling `AddMultiTenant<T>` followed by its builder methods in the app's `ConfigureServices` method.
-Here we are using the basic `TenantInfo` implementation, the host strategy and the configuration store.
-Finbuckle.MultiTenant comes with several other multitenant [strategies](Strategies) and [stores](Stores).

-The `TenantInfo` class holds basic details about a tenant and is used throughout the library.
-See [Core Concepts](CoreConcepts) for more information.
+Next, in the app's startup `ConfigureServices` method call `AddMultiTenant<T>` and its various builder methods:

 ```cs
 public void ConfigureServices(IServiceCollection services)